ghgbeui/CS402/Sp-lab3/Readme.txt

-For bssicstats.c, this prrogram calculate the mean (average), mode, geometric mean, harmonic mean, median (the middle value), and the standard deviation of the set of values and print them out.
+For bssicstats.c, this prrogram calculate the min, max, mean,  median (the middle value), standard deviation, and sum of the set of values and print them out.

 At first, it will use readfile.c and readfile.h to read the input file, and than store in the dynamically array called data.